-Adding Input Streams , ,,,,,,,,, oti carrio
+Adding input streams Adding Input Streams ---------------------- -------- ------- ---------

-Maximum delay

-[hh:mm:ss] (for

-Time Shift

-enabled)

-Specify the time of a delayed transmission of this stream.
-Maximum: 24 hours

-Transmit as multicast

-Select this checkbox to enable the transmission of this stream's outputs as multicast.
+Adding Input Streams Bind to NIC Select from the drop-down list the NIC to be used for this Input, OR select Any to enable any NIC to be used.
+Enable time shift Select this checkbox to record the stream content and broadcast it after a specified delay.
+To deploy an input stream that uses the current stream's time shift, you need to configure a "Delayed" input stream.
+(See Adding Delayed Streams).
+Maximum delay [hh:mm:ss] (for Time Shift enabled) Specify the time of a delayed transmission of this stream.
+Maximum: 24 hours Transmit as multicast Select this checkbox to enable the transmission of this stream's outputs as multicast.
 A Zixi Broadcaster that will pull the stream will receive it in multicast.
 By default Zixi Broadcaster is configured to allow transparent fallback to unicast if it is out of the LAN.
-Requires enabling Multicast Pull in the Settings.

-Multicast-Only (for multicast enabled)

-If desired, specify multicast-only outputs.

-Decrypt stream

-Select this checkbox to decrypt the Input stream.
+Requires enabling Multicast Pull in the Settings .
+This setting can be modified without interrupting an existing stream.
+Multicast-Only (for multicast enabled) IT DESIRED SPECITY MUITICAST-DRIV DUTDUTS Decrypt stream Select this checkbox to decrypt the Input stream.
 Please note that the stream will not be encrypted as it passes through the Zixi path.
-For more information, see Decrypting an Input Stream in Zixi Broadcaster.
+For more information, see Decrypting an Input Stream in Zixi Broadcaster .
 Specify the type of encryption that is being used in the stream.

-Decryption type (for Decrypt stream enabled)
+Decryption type (for Decrypt stream enabled) This setting can be modified without interrupting an existing stream.
 Specify the key for decryption.

-Decryption key (for Decrypt stream enabled)

-Enable Encryption

-Select this checkbox to encrypt the Input stream.
+Decryption key (fo Decrypt stream enabled) This setting can be modified without interrupting an existing stream.
+Enable Encryption Select this checkbox to encrypt the Input stream.
 For more information, see Encrypting an Input Stream in Zixi Broadcaster.

+Encryption type

-Encryption type (for Encryption enabled)
+(for Encryption

+enabled)